-- 6. (1) The ship operator for a South African regulated ship must designate, in writing, the master, or another crew member, of the ship as security officer (ship security officer or SSO). - (2) An SSO may be designated by name or by reference to a position.
+- The ship operator for a South African regulated ship must designate, in (1) writing, the master, or another crew member, of the ship as security officer (ship security officer or SSO). - An SSO maybe designated by name or by reference to a position.

-- (3) The duties and responsibilities of an SSO include- - (a) maintaining the ship security plan for the ship; - (b) liaising with the CSO for the ship and with ship, port, port facility and port service provider security officers; and - (c) performing- - (i) the duties and responsibilities in section.
-12.2 of Part A f the ISPS Code; and - (ii) any additional duties and responsibilities set out in the slip security plan. - (4) The ship operator must ensure that an SSO- - (a) has the knowledge and ability to perform the duties of an SSO; - (b) is given the training set out in the ship security plan; - (c) is a suitable person to access and handle security information; and - (d) has the authority to act on instructions received from the Authority, Director-General or ship operator. - (5) An SSO who is not the master of the ship is accountable to the master of the ship.
+- (3) The duties and responsibilities of an SSO include- - (a) maintaining the ship security plan for the ship; - liaising with the CSO for the ship and with ship, port, port facility and port service provider security officers; and - (c) performing- - (i) the duties and responsibilities in section 12.2 of Part A of the ISPS Code; and - (ii) any additional duties and responsibilities set out in the ship security plan. - (4) The ship operator must ensure that an SSO- - (a) has the knowledge and ability to perform the duties of an SSO; - (b) is given the training set out in the ship security plan; - (c) is a suitable person to access and handle security information; and - (d) has the authority to act on instructions received from the Authority, Director-General or ship operator. - (5) An SSO who is not the master of the ship is accountable to the master of the ship.